wangzd12138/Cyberspace-Security-Innovation-and-Entrepreneurship-Practice-Course/README.md

 - Verify the above pitfalls with proof-of-concept cod( Signatures pitfalls summary)
 - Implement the above ECMH scheme
 - Implement a PGP scheme with SM2
+- Forge a signature to pretend that you are Satoshi